harmony-one/h/progress/rikako-hatoya.md

+2026-02-25 Wed: Started implementing improvements to copy-trade strategy as well as some set-up with updates (GCS).
+Currently working on  issues regarding detecting positions and huge run time.

 2026-02-24 Tue: Setting up of lp-hedger/backtest server and configs.
 Backtesting of strategies for 9/01-12/31/2025.

 2026-02-23 Mon: Reading through new strategies in lp-hedger and iteration of new strategy plan with claude.
 Checking of discrepancy from latest copy-bot backtest.